 For chronic constipation, your veterinarian may recommend switching your pup to a high-fiber prescription dog food.
-Always consult your vet before making a choice like this, to make sure that you’re switching to the right food for your dog’s needs.
+Always consult your vet before making a choice like this to make sure that you’re switching to the right food for your dog’s needs.

 Believe it or not, pumpkin has some magical gastrointestinal properties.
-The gourd itself is high in fiber, but canned pumpkin contains high amounts of water, too.
+The gourd itself is high in fiber, but canned pumpkin for dogs contains high amounts of water, too.
 It can help pups with both diarrhea and constipation — and it’s delicious!